Prague's year in food 2025: The trends, tips, and tables you need to try now

 Prague will, of course, remain a foodie’s playground now spanning everything from high-end dining emporium hotels like Zlatá Praha in the Fairmont to global fast-casual arrivals like Five Guys and Cinnamood.

-These are just some of the highlights from a year’s worth of coverage of Prague openings.
+These are just some of the trends and highlights from a year’s worth of coverage of Prague openings.
 What was your favorite new dining experience?

 CZECH FARE REINVENTED